Keeping calm with a screaming baby is easier said than done. Tensions and emotions run high during those first few days, weeks and months.

 Don’t be afraid to stop, wherever you are, and attend to your baby.
 Perfect strangers can often turn into best friends during your time of need and offer to help in the most wonderful of ways.

 New parents up and down the country, right now, are feeding/burping/changing their babies in car parks, car boots, side roads, restaurants and a thousand other places.
-More often than not, parents we speak to say people are very happy for you to soothe your crying baby wherever and whenever.
+More often than not, parents tell us that people are very happy for you to soothe your crying baby wherever and whenever.

 7. A new normal